 Mark is a third-year Computer Science and History student, but that doesn’t mean he’s boring!
 On the contrary, he enjoys collecting postage stamps too.
 (No, not really)

-Growing up in an environmentalist household, he first became a member of the Greens at age 12.
+Growing up in a climate change activist household, he first became a member of the Greens at age 12.
 Mark usually was aware of Green affairs, but it wasn’t until university he seriously became politically active.
 After learning about the effects of reforms like Rogernomics and Ruthanasia, he seriously took interest in what eco-socialism had to offer as an alternative to our current system.

 Mark spends most of his spare time behind walls of code, bitterly trying to fix whatever mess he has created.
 When he isn’t coding, you can find him with his head deep in a history book or doco.
 He built and maintains this website, you can direct all your frustration here.